 - suitability for freezing

-If your sperm parameters are suitable, we'll invite you to a registration appointment.
+If your sperm parameters are suitable and your medical history is suitable, we'll invite you to a registration appointment.
 You'll complete HFEA consent forms, and provide a blood and urine sample to screen for STIs and genetic conditions.

-If your screening comes back clear, you will have two final appointments before you start donating; one with our doctor and one with our counsellor, to talk through the implications of donating.
+If your screening comes back clear, you will have two final appointments; one with our doctor and one with our counsellor, to talk through the implications of donating.